 Many incoming college-credit or vocational students are required by state law to participate in academic assessment as part of the college admissions process.

-Unless exempted, all associate degree seeking students will be assessed for college readiness.
-Other programs may also require placement testing before enrollment into specific courses.
+Unless exempted, all associate degree seeking students will be assessed for college readiness and other programs may also require placement testing before enrollment into specific courses, including:

-In addition to other exemption criteria, new State Rules under Florida Statute 1008.30 that are part of Developmental Education Reform have expanded placement test exemption avenues to include certain high school graduates, as well as active duty military personnel.
+The EFSC Programs and Admissions Requirements web page indicates which assessment is required for each program of study.
+It is recommended that all first-time in college students be assessed for the need for developmental education.
+In addition to other exemption criteria, State Rules under Florida Statute 1008.30 that are part of Developmental Education Reform provide added placement test exemption avenues to include certain high school graduates, as well as active duty military personnel.

 Florida Statute 1008.30 – Common Placement Testing for Public Postsecondary Education(4)(a)